CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/featured_analysis/economy-overview.md

   - title: Featured Analysis
     url: "/featured-analysis/"
     local: true
-  - current: National, State, and Local  Economies
+  - current: The Economy
   - published: 4/13/17
   - intro:
-  - title: National, State, and Local  Economies
+  - title: The Economy
     short_desc: >
-      <p>A City’s economic condition can positively or negatively affect its ability to raise revenue.
-As such, the State and national economies are of great importance to the City’s well-being.</p>
+      A City’s economic condition can positively or negatively affect its ability to raise revenue.
+As such, the State and national economies are of great importance to the City’s well-being. description:>
-      description:>
-        <p>The nation’s economic recovery is now ten years removed from a deep recession.
+        The nation’s economic recovery is now ten years removed from a deep recession.
 Since the recession, the U.S. economy has grown in fits and starts since June 2009 as evidenced by GDP growth.
 Accommodative monetary policy and extended unemployment insurance back-stopped any slide back into recession.
 The labor market has continued to strengthen and economic activity has been rising moderately.
-Recently, job gains have been strong and the unemployment rate has remained low.</p>
+Recently, job gains have been strong and the unemployment rate has remained low.
     sidebar_menu: true
 - text_block:
   - title: Gross Domestic Product Growth